batocera-linux/batocera.linux/batocera-Changelog.md

 - Dolphin GameCube Controller type BattlerGC Pro (x-input mode with analog+digital triggers)
 - ES setting to determnine mitigations On|Off(Default On)
 - ES setting to choose controller LED mode (Rainbow, Pulse Chroma)
+- ES setting to choose which CPU cores an emulator runs on (fast or all), keeping emulators off the slow efficiency cores of big.LITTLE devices by default
 - ES can now display Unicode for ID3 tags of songs played
 - ES now supports correctly Arabic and Hebrew glyph rendering
 - GameTank console support through GameTankEmulator